Archaeologists Uncover ‘Phenomenal’ Neolithic Henge In Suffolk Of ‘International Significance’

 A stunning Neolithic henge and ritual site estimated to date back over 4,000 years ago has been discovered by diggers working on a cable route around Woodbridge in Suffolk, along with the remains of an extinct and prehistoric cow known as an aurochs.

 Near a riverbank, archaeologists spied enormous timbers that looked so fresh they still showed tool marks on them.
 Assuming these to be Victorian or possibly from medieval times, they kept digging.
-However, after uncovering more than 30 meters of timbers, archaeologists knew they had discovered something of enormous importance, as The Guardian report.
+However, after uncovering more than 30 meters of timbers, archaeologists knew they had discovered something of enormous importance, as The Guardian reports.

-Carbon-14 tests showed these timbers to be 4,300-years-old, and with more timbers found below the first ones, these are assumed to be even more ancient.
+Carbon-14 tests showed these timbers to be 4,300 years old, and with more timbers found below the first ones, these are assumed to be even more ancient.

 Huge horns and a skull from an aurochs were found among the timber, and archaeologists believe that these may have either been used to create a magnificent headdress for a Neolithic ritual or could also have been arranged on top of a pole for the same ritualistic purpose.